Why did you become a writer?

 It’s different for everyone.
 Some people acquire agents to help them find a publisher.
 Others do a lot of research about publishing companies and strive to seek out a good match for what they write.

 What is a typical work day like?

 A typical workday?
 Ha!
 I have two kids who are constantly going in thirty directions.
 On top of that, I do a ton of school and library visits and speak at both writing and educational conferences.
 I wish I had a typical day. :) For the most part, my days are spent revising a current manuscript, brainstorming, checking email/Facebook/etc., critiquing a manuscript, reading at least a couple of picture books, checking email/Facebook, etc., tweaking a presentation, preparing for a school visit, working on a blog post (for me or someone else), checking email/Facebook/etc., answering questions for an interview, sneaking in thirty minutes on the treadmill, waiting, wondering, and hoping.

 Where do you get your ideas?

 Ideas are everywhere.
 A writer's job is to keep her eyes and ears open to them.
 The idea for COWBOY CAMP literally knocked on my door.
 One evening, a young boy showed up on our doorstep.
-He explained he was selling newspaper subscriptions to raise the money he needed to attend a Dude Ranch.
+He explained he was selling newspaper subscriptions to raise the money he needed to attend a cowboy camp.
 To me, he looked like the un-cowboy.
 I knew I had a story.

 What advice would you give someone who wants to write books?